20% Off USA-Made All-Metal Greenhouse Kits until May 31

 Most seedlings will grow just fine without additional feeding.
 In fact, too much nutrition in the growing medium can cause seedlings to be weak or prevent seeds from germinating.
 Using a balanced potting mix that contains some aged compost or worm castings will provide your plants with everything they need while they are small.

-If you are using a sterile seed starting mix like ProMix that contains only coco coir, peat moss or perlite to germinate your seeds they may require a very light feeding once they have a second set of leaves.
+If you are using a sterile seed starting mix like ProMix that contains only coco coir, peat moss, or perlite to germinate your seeds, they may require a very light feeding once they have a second set of leaves.
 This only applies if you will be continuing to grow them indoors for a while beyond the second set of leaves.

-We generally don't like to give direct advice about fertilizing as it is different for every individual and situation, but buying a well rounded potting soil will help to ensure that your seedlings are covered nutritionally.
-If you are planning on potting up things like tomatoes, peppers, cucumbers or squash and have started them in a sterile seed starting mix you can then pot up into a larger container with a balanced potting soil.
-This is more effective than using garden soil which may not have a balanced nutrient profile.
+If you are planning on potting up tomatoes, peppers, cucumbers, or squash and have started them in a sterile seed starting mix, you can then pot them up into a larger container with a balanced potting soil.
+This is more effective than using garden soil, which may not have a balanced nutrient profile.

 HOW LONG CAN SEEDLINGS STAY IN CELL TRAYS?